-But there is an additional test that only the Bible can meet.
 More than one-fourth of the Bible's content was prophetic at the time that it was originally written.
-More than half of these 1000+ prophecies have been fulfilled down to the minutest detail.
-No other book (religious or secular) can make this claim.
+More than half of these one-thousand-plus prophecies have been fulfilled down to the minutest detail.
+No other book (religious or secular) can make this claim

 Fifty years ago, J. Barton Payne compiled the Encyclopedia of Biblical Prophecy.
-It lists 1,239 prophecies in the Old Testament and 578 prophecies in the New Testament, for a total of 1,817.
+It lists 1,239 prophecies in the Old Testament and 578 prophecies in the New

+Testament, for a total of 1,817.
 These encompass 8,352 verses.

-In previous articles we have discussed the prophecies of the Messiah.
-Hundreds of prophecies written down in the Old Testament are literally fulfilled in the person of Jesus Christ.
+Our booklet A Biblical View on Messianic Prophecy provides an overview of a few of the hundreds of prophecies written down in the Old Testament and literally fulfilled in the person of Jesus Christ.
 For example, Zechariah records prophecies about the Messiah that were fulfilled by Jesus during the week He entered Jerusalem and was crucified.
 He predicted that the Messiah would enter Jerusalem riding a donkey (Zechariah 9:9).
 That was fulfilled during what we often call "Palm Sunday" (Matthew 21:5; Luke 19:32-37).

-The price of his betrayal would be thirty pieces of silver (Zechariah 11:12-13) and the money would be cast onto the floor of the Temple.
+The price of his betrayal would be thirty pieces of silver (Zechariah

+11:12-13) and the money would be cast onto the floor of the Temple.
 That was fulfilled by Judas and the chief priests (Matthew 27:3-10).
-Also, he predicted that the betrayal money would be used to buy a potter's field-(Zechariah 11:13).
+Also, he predicted that the betrayal money would be used to buy a potter's field (Zechariah 11:13).
 We read about its fulfillment in Matthew 27:6-10.

 Prophecy is history written before it happens and is another indication of the inspiration of the Bible.
-It also can give us confidence that prophecies that have not been fulfilled will be fulfilled in the future.
+It can also give us confidence that prophecies that have not been fulfilled will be fulfilled in the future.

-The Bible is historically accurate, and it also shows in many ways that it is also the inspired word of God.
+The Bible is historically accurate, and it shows in many ways that it is also the inspired Word of God